maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 }
 ```

+Technically we don't even need to get the portal object: the central bridge
+module would get it automatically based on `PortalID` if `Portal` is omitted.
+However, I wanted to reuse `GetChatInfo` and didn't want to refactor it to take
+a plain `PortalID` instead of a whole `Portal`.

 That's everything needed from the connector to enable starting chats.
 With that
 function implemented, the `resolve-identifier` and `start-chat` bot commands
 as well as the corresponding provisioning APIs will work.